 - Peer pressure can encourage young people to experiment with drugs and to drive dangerously.
-Alcohol consumption amongst the young is a major concern with a rise in binge drinking in recent years - see separate article Alcohol-related Problems.
+Alcohol consumption amongst the young is a major concern with a rise in binge drinking in recent years - see separate Alcohol-related Problems article.

 - Misinformation, ignorance and lack of education can all lead people to miss out on healthy choices or to adopt an unhealthy lifestyle.
 For many years the media undermined the measles, mumps and rubella (MMR) vaccine by referring to it as 'the controversial MMR vaccine' and by implying that significant scientific uncertainty persisted.

 Badly run prevention programmes are often responsible for lack of effectiveness.
 Inadequate lists, unachievable targets and lack of follow-up for non-responders are typical problems.
 The greatest barrier to effective prevention is lack of effectiveness in modifying the risk factors in patients identified as at-risk.

 Role of prevention in primary care

 Prevention is better than cure.
 It has to be.
 However, the management of change is a complex and difficult issue, not least transformation of lifestyles.